amy-tabb/Plantae-seminar-Nov2018/README.md

 # Plantae-seminar-Nov2018

 Author: Amy Tabb
 A repository with notes from the seminar given on 28 November 2018.
+Slides to be posted here in a few days.

 Tabb and Medeiros citation is: